NEWS DEVELOPMENTS: Indonesian Agreement, Pakistani General

 Gen. Ashfaq Parvez Kayani was due to retire in November, but in a move supported by the U.S. and NATO commanders, Prime Minister Yousaf Raza Gilani announced his retention as head of the country’s military establishment.

 Kayani, 58, who has headed the Army since 2007, has led campaigns against the Taliban and has been responsible — behind the scenes — for permitting CIA drones to attack al Qaeda terrorists and Taliban militants in Pakistan’s tribal areas.
 He’s also helped ensure transit on the supply route that runs across Pakistan to U.S. and NATO troops in Afghanistan, the New York Times says.

 Despite all that, the Pakistani PM says the government was not under any pressure to keep Kayani on for three more years, the newspaper Dawn reported.

 Entry filed under: Counter Insurgency, National Security and Defense, News Developments, Special Operations.
-Tags: China, Counter Insurgency, counter terrorism, Defense, Defense Secretary Gates, Indonesia, Pakistan, Special Operations.
+Tags: China, Counter Insurgency, counter terrorism, Defense Secretary Gates, Indonesia, Pakistan, Special Operations, Topics.